-Before you apply, see if your organization or project meets our funding guidelines.
+Before you apply, see if your request meets our funding guidelines.

 Learn About What We Fund Before Applying for a Grant